Nataniel-Antosik/Artificial-Intelligence/Naive-Bayes-Classifiers/README.md

 5. Data structures for storing:
 * a priori distributions of classes P(Y = y),
 * the conditional distributions P(Xj = v|Y = y).
-6. Determine the accuracy (Accuracy = NP LZ ∗ 100%, where NP - the number of samples properly classified classified in the set, LZ - the size of the set) of the obtained classifier on the learning and test sets.
+6. Determine the accuracy (Accuracy = NP/LZ ∗ 100%, where NP - the number of samples properly classified
+classified in the set, LZ - the size of the set) of the obtained classifier on the learning and test sets.
 7. Repeat the calculation taking into account the LaPlace correction